citation-file-format/citation-file-format/index.md

   abstract                    String                                            The abstract of a work

   authors                     Collection of **entities**                        The author of a work

+  cff-version                 String                                            The version of Citation File Format this file is formatted in

   collection&#x2011;title        String                                         The title of a collection or proceedings